After the Night and the Music: Plot

+Curtain Raiser

 The aptly-titled Curtain Raiser is set in the bar of a dance hall where a grim woman and an overweight former dance instructor connect.
 The grim woman attempts to deflect any advances by the man, telling him that when dancing she can only lead.
 In response, he teaches her how to improve her technique as she leads.

+Giving Up Smoking

 Giving Up Smoking introduces us to Joanne, a lonely, middle-aged woman waiting to hear from Mel, her date for that evening.
 We are also introduced to Joanne's best friend Sherman, a lonely, middle-aged gay man waiting to hear from potential new boyfriend Gavin and Sherman's cancer-ridden but brightly optimistic mother Kathleen.
 One further introduction includes the guitar-strumming Mel, whose policy is to dump a woman before she becomes emotionally demanding.

 The four characters discuss hopes and dreams, reminiscing about happier days in monologues that each character delivers from a separate area of the stage.

+Swing Time

 In Swing Time, Mitzi and her husband Darryl are preparing for the imminent arrival of old friends Gail and Ron.
 The nature of the evening is revealed when highly-strung Mitzi bemoans the fact her bra and panties don't match.
 The two couples are slowly easing themselves into the intended purpose of the evening when the phone rings and Mitzi refers to "the private line".
 Her friends' indignation at not being given the number, and Mitzi's increasingly complicated reasons why they weren't given said number, disrupt the evening's plans in May's typically comic fashion.